 Escarpment's aim is simple: to continually produce the very best of tomorrow's definitive New World wines.

+Our respect for the land begins with respect for its history.
 Overlooking the vineyard are the Aorangi Ranges, the very hills made famous by Kupe the great Polynesian voyager who discovered New Zealand, according to Maori legend.
 Kupe left his three canoes, Nga Waka, on top of the range, giving rise to the now familiar landmark of the district, the “Nga Waka-o-Kupe” or three flat-topped hills on top of the range, which resemble upturned canoes.

 Respect and care for our land lead us to move our vineyards to organic certification status in 2019, an achievement we hold dearly.
 Read more about our organic approach and sustainable winemaking here.